Krisztiaan/openshrooly/esphome/external_components/web_server/README.md

 Unlike the standard LittleFS approach, this component embeds static dashboard files while compiling the firmware:

-1. Prepare or update the web assets under `webapp/` (the current dashboard uses native Preact + HTM modules).
+1. Update the dashboard source under `webapp/` (Svelte + Vite).
-2. Trigger the PlatformIO pre-build hook (or run `embed_static_files.py` manually if you need to regenerate the files out-of-band).
-The ESPHome compile step now runs the script automatically.
-3. Point `app_html_include` at the dashboard HTML (`webapp/index.html`) so the base page is bundled.
+2. Build the dashboard into `webapp/dist` (`cd webapp && npm ci && npm run build`).
-4. Build the firmware — the assets are linked into flash and served straight from PROGMEM.
+3. Compile the firmware — the PlatformIO pre-build hook regenerates `static_files.h/.cpp` from `webapp/dist` and links the gzip-compressed assets into flash (PROGMEM).

 ## Usage